 However, if your bike is a used or discounted one, you should truly set apart some money for repairing it in case it breaks down unexpectedly.
 If you fail to set apart a maintenance budget, you may lose your bike for a while when it eventually breaks down.

 Since most of the giant bikes are a little expensive (that is, the strongest and the most popular brands are expensive), make sure you obtain insurance for your bike.
-In spite of the length of warranties, you may have gotten from your bike dealer, you can still save some money from repairing your bike by signing up for an insurance policy.
+Despite the length of warranties, you may have gotten from your bike dealer, you can still save some money from repairing your bike by signing up for an insurance policy.
 I do this always whenever I buy an expensive bike.
-It takes off the pressure from your mind while you are riding your bike.
+It takes the pressure from your mind while you are riding your bike.

 Like every other bike insurance, you are entitled to some claims whenever your bike has an accident.
 The amount from the claims may be substantial enough to completely offset the cost of maintaining your bike.
 This is a wise move since you don’t have to stretch your monthly budget to deal with the unexpected expenses of fixing a damaged bike.